-Community 4.2 Annual grass/forbs
+Community 3.2 Annual grass/forbs

 This community phase typically occurs one to five years post-fire.
 The community is dominated by non-native annual species including red brome, cheatgrass, Mediterranean grass and red-stem stork's bill, and native forbs, including desert dandelion, bristly fiddleneck and pincushion flower (many other native forbs could also be present).
 Native subshrubs including globemallow, desert trumpet, brownplume wirelettuce and desert marigold may be abundant.
 Big galleta cover is high, and there may be very sparse cover of resprouting shrubs including Mojave yucca, water jacket, catclaw acacia and Nevada ephedra.
-Seedlings of short-lived shrubs may be present, and may include Cooper's goldenbush, snakeweed species (Gutierrezia spp.), burrobush, eastern Mojave buckwheat and rayless goldenhead.
-This community is at high risk of repeat burning due to high fine fuel cover.
+Seedlings of short-lived shrubs may be present, and may include Cooper's goldenbush, snakeweed species (Gutierrezia spp.), burrobush, eastern Mojave buckwheat and rayless goldenhead (Acamptopappus sphaerocephalus).
+This community is at high-risk of repeat burning due to high fine fuel cover.
 This community is also susceptible to wind and water erosion, due to the loss of stabilizing shrub cover (Bull 1997).
-This can lead to gullying, loss of important topsoil, and exposure of subsurface horizons that are not conducive to plant establishment, and further degrade the site.
-Furthermore, the loss of vegetation structure present in States 2 and 3 reduces the suitability of this habitat for wildlife (Brooks et al. 2007, Vamstad 2009).
-Since rodent seed caching is important for the dispersal and establishment of many desert species, this can further inhibit recovery.
+This can lead to arroyo development near ephemeral drainage channels.
+Furthermore, the loss of vegetation structure present in the historic and reference state decreases the suitability of this habitat for wildlife (Brooks et al. 2007, Vamstad 2009).
+Since rodent seed caching is important for the dispersal and establishment of many desert species this can further inhibit recovery.